 The good news?
 A 2010 study published in the journal Pediatrics and financially supported by a grant from Proctor and Gamble (the maker of Vicks VapoRub) found that the rub may be an effective remedy for kids’ cold symptoms.

 The study reports that VapoRub’s combination of camphor, menthol, and eucalyptus oils may relieve symptoms and improve sleep in children with upper respiratory infections.

 Unfortunately, this only applies to kids over age 2.
 Vicks is not safe for infants.
 The study also found that almost half the children treated with VapoRub had minor side effects.

 The other bad news is that this benefit claim is based on only one study of 138 children.
 It found that parents who applied Vicks to the neck and chest areas of their children reported that some symptoms significantly improved compared to doing nothing at all or just rubbing petroleum on the kids.

 Despite the small study sample, I'm still a believer because I've definitely applied Vicks VapoRub to my own kids and seen it work its magic.

 The AAP can only safely recommend Vicks for children starting at age 2.

-Perhaps more significantly, a 2009 study published in the journal Chest suggested Vicks doesn’t work and it might be dangerous for infants and children.
+Perhaps more significantly, a 2009 study published in the journal suggested Vicks doesn’t work and it might be dangerous for infants and children.
 This is because camphor is toxic if ingested, which is more likely to occur in young children.